insilico/inbix/README.txt

 compiler toolchain.

 ### Compilation Environment and Instructions ###
-GNU g++ has been used to successfully compile the code.
+GNU g++ 4.9 successfully compiles the code using the cmake 2.8.11 build system.

 We have successfully built and run inbix on:

-* Linux (64-bit)
+* Linux (64-bit) Debian 8, Ubuntu 14.04

-To build inbix, run make, which invokes the Makefile
+To build inbix, run 'cmake .', which builds 'Makefile', then run 'make'.

+    $ cmake .
     $ make

-Other makefiles are in this repository.
-USE AT YOUR OWN RISK!
-However, having an example, any example, is better than nothing.

 ### Contributors ###
 See AUTHORS file.